 QuTiP is designed to be a general framework for solving quantum mechanics problems such as systems composed of few-level quantum systems and harmonic oscillators.
 To this end, QuTiP is built from a large (and ever growing) library of functions and classes; from qutip.states.basis to qutip.wigner.
-The general organization of QuTiP, highlighting the important API available to the user, is shown in the Tree-diagram of the 306 user accessible functions and classes in QuTiP 3.2.
+The general organization of QuTiP, highlighting the important API available to the user, is shown in the figure-qutip\org

-Fig. 3.1: Tree-diagram of the 306 user accessible functions and classes in QuTiP 3.2.
+Tree-diagram of the 361 user accessible functions and classes in QuTiP 4.3.
+A vector image of the code tree is in $qutip\tree.pdf$ .